CROSSINGTUD/CryptoAnalysis/CODING.md

 as well as the usage of coding patterns.
 Exceptions have to get discussed and agreed with the project leads.

 ## Checkstyle Config
-This repository contains a `checkstyl.xml` Checkstyle config which gets automatically used by the CI Runner for code validation on the **master**, **develop** and **Pull Requests** branches.
+This repository contains a `checkstyle.xml` Checkstyle config which gets automatically used by the CI Runner for code validation on the **master**, **develop** and **Pull Requests** branches.

 Feature branches are not automatically checked because we want to get development done quickly.
 To achieve this, everybody may codes as